 By now, you've likely heard that companies count on the transformative abilities of AI copilots to streamline operations, enhance decision-making, and unlock new levels of efficiency.
 Now some copilot companies find themselves questioning their architecture as 'agentic AI' copilots show an incredible potential for more sophisticated reasoning and actioning abilities.

-AI agents may represent the next wave of innovation in artificial intelligence, with 82% of companies in a Capgemini survey want to implement AI agents in the next 1-3 years, and investors betting on companies producing AI agent technology.
+AI agents may represent the next wave of innovation in artificial intelligence, with 82% of companies in a Capgemini survey wanting to implement AI agents in the next 1-3 years, and investors betting on companies producing AI agent technology.

 What powers the problem-solving abilities of these new AI agents?
 Agentic reasoning.
 Agentic reasoning refers to an agentic AI system using a reasoning engine as the means to help accomplish autonomous decision-making.
 Here, we’ll explore how AI uses these reasoning engines to mimic human problem-solving techniques.